-I currently have the AMEX Platinum ($550), Citi Prestige ($450) and Sapphire Reserve ($450).
-That’s $1450 in fees for those three cards alone.
-I know I get value back from those cards but I needed to look at if that money could be better spent somewhere else.
-Many benefits of these cards overlap and I needed to ask if I had to keep them all.
+I currently have the Citi Prestige ($495) and Sapphire Reserve ($450).
+Spending an additional $550 for the AMEX Platinum didn’t make sense since many benefits of these cards overlap and I needed to ask if I had to keep them all.

 AMEX’s Airline Fee Credit Is Hard To Use